how to Add Groundcovers in your garden

 Remove weeds and kill off any turfgrass.
 Dig and loosen the soil about 6″-12.”
 (This will depend on the root systems of the plantings.
 Add about 2′-4′ of organic matter and work it into the soil.

 Plan your spacing.
-Use the best-recommended spacing for your plants.
+Use the best recommended spacing for your plants.
 Line them up in a zig-zag fashion to maximize filling in the space. ( Some people have success using a cardboard triangle, cut to the size of your plant spacing.
 Place one plant at each point.
 This will even out your spaces.)
 I like to plant with a pair of old folding rulers, but I might try the triangle next time.

-Make the holes two times the width of the pot and for smaller groundcovers, place the plants the depth of the pot.
-For larger plants check the directions on the pot.
+Make the holes two times the width of the pot and for smaller groundcovers, place the plants the depth of the pot, for larger plants check the directions on the pot.

 These are ranked by size, the first (or only) number is the height.
-Low growing groundcovers at the start.
+Low-growing ground covers at the start.
 Then taller plants to follow.
 Each includes its basic features such as zones and light requirements so that you can quickly eliminate those that do not suit your needs.
 In cases in which a plant has a dwarf form and a taller form, the taller form directly follows the dwarf.
-This means that a low growing plant can have a taller variety.
+This means that a low-growing plant can have a taller variety.
 Be specific when purchasing plants!

 Low Growing Groundcovers